Mexican Actress Sofia Espinosa

 Sofia Espinosa is a Mexican actress, and producer.
 She is well known for her roles in El Brassier de Emma, The Kid: Chamaco, I Miss You, Vete Más Lejos, Alicia, Gloria and most recent Apapacho.
 She started taking acting classes since she was 13, and she has built her career as an actress since them.
 We talk to Sofia about her career, her dreams, and her next steps.

 When did you decide to become an actress?

 I grew up in a family full of theater and music.
 I started taking acting classes when I was 13 years old, I had great teachers and enjoyed a lot how playful it was to act.
 Then I made my first movie at 15 and after that, I just wanted to keep on doing that.

-You studied in many international drama schools, how did they shape your career?
+You studied in many international drama schools, how did they shape your career as a Mexican Actress?

 As I started at a young age, I had the chance to experiment in different drama schools.
 I started in Mexico City in “Casa azul”; then I went to a great workshop in London that made me fall in love with Shakespeare and English theater.

 After that, I studied 2 years in Buenos Aires and that opened my mind completely, I felt everything was possible.
 I also saw a lot of great actors perform.
 Actors there keep training all their lives, and I believe that to continue learning and questioning yourself is always important.
 There is no time to stop learning.

 Every time I have the chance, I try to take workshops in Mexico or somewhere else.
 I really enjoy doing that.

 My first movie was “The girl in the Stone”, directed by Maryse Sistach, a great Mexican filmmaker.
 I was 15 years old.

 Which was the most challenging role you have played as a Mexican Actress?